Gun violence in America: A long list of forgotten victims

 David Guess’ death began with an argument over a car part.

 Guess had struggled with addiction but had been clean for more than a month before his death, his brother Daniel said.
+He had adopted three of his four children and once contemplated becoming a preacher.
 In recent weeks, he lived in a camper parked next to his father’s trailer home.

 He would, his brother said, “give you the shirt off his back.”

 On March 5, court documents say David Guess drove down a dusty county road near the town of Hillsboro to the home of a man he knew.
 Late that night, another man, Charles Allan Keel, arrived.
-He insisted Guess owed him $1,500 for a catalytic converter, which have become valuable as scrap metal.
+He insisted Guess owed him $1,500 for a catalytic converter, which have become valuable as scrap metal because of pricey metals inside them.

 Keel, 43, along with his 17-year-old son and other men beat Guess, and someone hit him in the head with a pipe, police say.
 As Guess tried to escape, police say Keel shot him with a handgun.
 Five people were charged, but only Keel faces a murder charge.